hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 	age <- c(15, 18, 22, 45, 52, 56, 67, 73, 81)

-To index fom a data structure, we use the the square bracket notation `[]`.
+To index from a data structure, we use the the square bracket notation `[]`.
 Suppose we only wanted the fifth value of this vector, we would use the following syntax:

 	age[5]